semyon422/s3dc/README.md

 ```

 #### s3dc.draw_start()
 Turns on camera mode.
-Sets vertex shader and replaces transform.
+Sets vertex shader.
 Calling twice in a row will throw an error.

 #### s3dc.draw_end()
 Turns off camera mode.
-Disables shader and resets the current coordinate transformation.
+Disables shader.
 Calling twice in a row will throw an error.

 #### s3dc.draw_update()
 Updates internal transformation matrices and sends them to the shader.
 Called once in `draw_start`.
 If a camera is changed between `draw_start` and `draw_end`, `draw_update` should be called manually to apply the changes.